mtiller/ModelicaBook/text/source/components/components/population.rst

 The first real effect we will examine is reproduction.
-As we know from our previous discussion, the growth in a given population due to reproduction is proportional to the number of number of animals of that species in a given region.
+As we know from our previous discussion, the growth in a given population due to reproduction is proportional to the number of animals of that species in a given region.
 As a result, we can describe reproduction very succinctly as: